Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Polynomial-space flipping method

 \subsection{The flipping method}

 We now describe the flipping method as originally introduced in \cite{golovach2015flipping}.
 Assume that there exists an algorithm $\algoa{}$ that, given $D^*\in \D(G)$, enumerates a family $\D$ of minimal dominating sets of $G$ such that $\child(D^*) \subseteq \D\subseteq \D(G)$.
 We stress the fact that $\D$ may contain minimal dominating sets that are not actual children of $D^*$.
-The \emph{flipping method}, then, consists of a depth-first search (DFS) on a directed supergraph\footnote{While this is the standard term in this context, one may be more comfortable thinking of it as an ``auxiliary graph''.} $\G$ whose nodes are minimal dominating sets of $G$, with one additional special node $r$, called the root, which has no in-neighbors.
+The \emph{flipping method}, then, consists of a depth-first search (DFS) on a directed solution graph $\G$ whose nodes are minimal dominating sets of $G$, with one additional special node $r$, called the root, which has no in-neighbors.
 The out-neighbors of the root are the maximal independent sets of $G$ (which are minimal dominating sets), and there is an arc from a minimal dominating set ${D^*\in V(\G)}$ to another one ${D\in V(\G)}$ if $\algoa{}$ generates $D$ from $D^*$.
 At first, the DFS is initiated at the root.
 Its out-neighbors are generated with polynomial delay using the algorithm of Tsukiyama et al.~\cite{tsukiyama1977new}.
 The out-neighbors of the other nodes are generated using $\algoa{}$.
 Since $\algoa{}$ outputs (in particular) every child of a given node, we can argue using Proposition~\ref{prop:il-flip-golovach} that every minimal dominating set is reachable from $r$.
 More solutions may however be output by $\algoa{}$, and all the difficulty lies in handling the inherent repetitions.

 In~\cite{golovach2015flipping} and later papers~\cite{golovach2016chordalbip,golovach2018lmimwidth}, a list of already visited nodes of $\G$ is maintained in order to handle repetitions, inexorably requiring space that is linear in $\D(G)$, thus potentially exponential in~$n$.
-The stack of an arbitrary DFS from the root $r$ to the current visited node $D$ may also require exponential space.
 The achieved time complexity, on the other hand, is incremental-polynomial.

 \begin{lemma}[\cite{golovach2015flipping}] Let $G$ be a graph.
 Suppose that there is an algorithm $\algoa{}$ that, given $D^*\in \D(G)$, enumerates with polynomial delay a family $\D$ of minimal dominating sets of $G$ such that $\child(D^*) \subseteq \D\subseteq \D(G)$.
 Then there is an algorithm that enumerates with incremental delay the set $\D(G)$ of all minimal dominating sets of $G$. \end{lemma}